-Such devotion to ethical and responsible management has led us to receive various awards to heighten our reputation including being selected as the Most Respected Company in Korea for 6 consecutive years, obtaining 'Excellent' grade in Customer Satisfactory Survey for Public Enterprise for 6 consecutive years, achieving No. 1 in DJSI Korea, Gas sector for 4 consecutive years, and receiving Korea Management Award as first public energy corporation.
+Such devotion to ethical and responsible management has led us to receive various awards to heighten our reputation including being selected as the Korea's Most Admired Energy Company for 6 consecutive years, obtaining 'Excellent' grade in Customer Satisfactory Survey for Public Enterprise for 6 consecutive years, achieving No. 1 in DJSI Korea, Gas sector for 4 consecutive years, and receiving Korea Management Award as first public energy corporation.